Uniswap/v2-subgraph/README.md

 #### Mint, Burn, Swap

-These contain specifc information about a transaction.
+These contain specific information about a transaction.
 Things like which pair triggered the transaction, amounts, sender, recipient, and more.
 Each is linked to a parent Transaction entity.

 ## Example Queries